Breastfeeding Letdown Reflex: How It Works and What Affects It

 Can Stress Impact the Letdown Reflex?

-Yes, stress can impact your letdown reflex.
-When you’re feeling anxious or overwhelmed, your body might struggle to release milk effectively.
-It’s important to find ways to relax and support your breastfeeding journey.
+Yes.
+When you’re feeling anxious or overwhelmed, your body may struggle to release milk effectively.
+Finding ways to relax can make a noticeable difference in your letdown response.

 Is It Normal to Experience Letdown Pain?